kimberlytanyh/kimberlytanyh/README.md

 * Modeling and Analysis
 * Simulations
 * Weather Forecasting Models using XGBoost
+* Designed Basic Database for PostGreSQL and Access

 ### Work Experience: Query writing in Boolean language for social listening